LEAGUE7QC/LEAGUE7QC.github.io/docs/season/01/information.md

-# Information - Season 01
+# Information - D.A.D.A.
+(S01)

-We're excited to launch our first Season: **<span style="color:#ffbd00">Defence Against the Dark Arts</span>**!
+We're excited to launch our first season: **<span style="color:#ca1619">Defence Against the Dark Arts</span>**!

-This season marks the beginning of competitive Quidditch Champions history, featuring an exciting format that combines intense regular season matches (O.W.L.s) with a high-stakes playoff tournament (N.E.W.T.s).
+This season marks the beginning of 6v6 competitive Quidditch Champions history, featuring an exciting format that combines intense regular season matches (O.W.L.s) with a high-stakes playoff tournament (N.E.W.T.s).
 Every match counts, every point matters, and legends will be made.

 ## Requirements

-Please read [<span style="color:#ffbd00">Season Rules & Format</span>](/season-rules).
-Although this page provides brief, TL;DR information; all players are required to read and agree to the ruleset upon registration with a team.
+Please read [<span style="color:#ffbd00">Season Rules & Format</span>](/season-rules) before you ask any questions regarding details.
+Although this page provides brief, TLDR information; all players are required to read and agree to the ruleset upon registration with a team.

 <div class="hp-quote-wrapper">
 <div class="hp-quote-text">"Ginny's O.W.L.s were approaching and she was therefore forced to study for hours into the night."</div><div class="hp-quote-author">— Harry Potter</div></div>